Nedi Rivera

 Bavi Edna "Nedi" Rivera (born March 24, 1946) is a bishop of the Episcopal Church who served as a suffragan bishop in the Diocese of Olympia and as the Seventh Bishop of the Diocese of Eastern Oregon.
 She was the first Hispanic woman elected to become a bishop in the Episcopal Church.
-Her late father, Victor Rivera, was also a bishop in the church.
+Her father, Victor Rivera, was also a bishop in the church.

 Early years

 Rivera is one of three daughters born to a Puerto Rican father, Victor Rivera (an Episcopal priest and subsequently third bishop (1968–1988) of the Episcopal Diocese of San Joaquin, California) and an Anglo mother, Barbara Ross Starbuck.
 Rivera grew up in Visalia, California and went to an Episcopal convent boarding school in Tucson, Arizona.
 A nun at the convent advised her to attend Wheaton College in Massachusetts, believing that Rivera would like it there.
 At Wheaton she majored in Physics and also took calculus.
 In 1968, she earned a BA in physics and married six weeks after her graduation.
 Instead of pursuing a career in physics, she dedicated herself to her two daughters and two sons and volunteer work that included convening a youth group for church in her home and bookkeeping.
 Having divorced in 1976, she married another priest, Robert "Bob" Moore, on February 16, 1979.
 Both subsequently served at various churches in the dioceses of California and El Camino Real.